danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 We see that our portfolio is generally outperforming the S&P 500 basket of Tickers since August of 2023 but the S&P 500 Tickers are catching up in Sept 2024.

-Looking at a Boxplot using our custom function *plot_period_returns_by_ticker_box_plot*, we see that the portfoilo returns have more variance an outliers than the benchmark.
+Looking at a Boxplot using our custom function *plot_period_returns_by_ticker_box_plot*, we see that the portfoilo returns have more variance and outliers than the benchmark.

     plot_period_returns_by_ticker_box_plot(df_ret_after_second_year_comb2, 'Daily')